 Grigoriy Yefimovich Rasputin (Григо́рий Ефи́мович Распу́тин, 22 January [9 January in the Old Style calendar] 1869 30 December [17 December in the Old Style calendar] 1916) was a Russian mystic and preacher.

 Born of peasant parentsnote , he arrived in Saint Petersburg in the early 20th century, where he had some success in treating Tsarevich Alexei, who suffered from hemophilia.
 He managed to turn this, and the fascination in upper-class Russian circles with religious mysticism, healing, and sex, into becoming a close associate of the Tsar's family and an important figure in pre-revolution Russia.
-Rasputin also never was an ordained cleric or monk in the Orthodox Church (and had quite a lot of enemies among those), his official status in Orthodox Christianity was that of a lay preacher.
-However, authors tend to forget that and call him a "mad monk", which is the source of this page's name.
+Rasputin also was never an ordained cleric or monk of the Orthodox Church (and had quite a lot of enemies among them); his official status in Orthodox Christianity was that of a lay preacher.
+However, authors tend to forget that and call him a "mad monk".

 Rasputin's healing ability was uncanny and apparently perfectly genuine.
 His effect on the Tsarevich is well documented by hostile witnesses who admitted they couldn't explain it.
 (Modern doctors suggest that Rasputin accidentally gave the Tsarevich the best treatment available by keeping their early-20th-century predecessors away—doctors of the 1900s-10s would have prodded the boy a lot and also recommended aspirin, the former of which could aggravate or even create new bleeds and the latter of which is a blood thinner that would make bleeds worse.)
 Despite his many moral failings he was genuinely loyal to the Tsar and Tsarina and saw himself as their God-appointed protector.
 He had a close relationship with the Romanov children, which their official caretakers found worrying, but the Grand Duchesses' letters show nothing but trust and affection and his answers give some excellent advice.
 Rasputin's daughter, Maria, claimed he was a strict but affectionate father.